See a Little Light

 "See a Little Light" is a 1989 song by alternative rock musician Bob Mould for his debut solo album Workbook.
 Written by Mould about his optimism after the break-up of his previous band, Hüsker Dü, the song features relatively upbeat lyrics and a light arrangement highlighted by clean electric guitar and cello.

-The song was released as the debut single from Workbook, charting on the alternative charts in America.
+It was released as the debut single from Workbook, charting on the alternative charts in America.
 The song was boosted by a music video.
 It has since received positive reception from critics and has served as the title for Mould's memoir.